2026 Artist-in-Residence Program

 • Share 10-15 still images or videos of your work.

-• Share up to 10 still images or videos of that illustrate your community engagement work (optional).
+• Share up to 10 still images or videos that illustrate your community engagement work (optional).

 • Share your resume, CV, or personal slide deck (optional).